 Our Education Support team is on hand to help children and young people with sight loss to get the best from their education.
 The support we offer is particularly valuable to help children and young people move smoothly and confidently from one stage of education to another.

-The Education Support team give advice to professionals such as teachers and those involved in special education.
-There is also a close link to the Access Technology team who can advise about the most helpful assistive and adaptive equipment and to CustomEyes large books who can provide large print books for schools.
+Our Education Support team also gives advice to professionals such as teachers and those involved in special education.
+There is also a close link to the Access Technology team, who can advise about the most helpful assistive and adaptive equipment, such as Braille and computer speech software, as well as CustomEyes books who can provide large print books for schools.

 Looking around a nursery, school or college

-Most children and young people with a Special Educational Need (SEN) will have all of their needs met using the resources and arrangements available in their early years, school or college setting.
+Most children and young people with special educational needs (SEN) will have all of their needs met using the resources and arrangements available in their early years, school or college setting.
 However, there are some children and young people who may require further additional support in the form of an Education, Health and Care plan or ‘EHCP’.
 This guide will help you to understand what an EHC plan is; how to request an EHC needs assessment; what to do should your Local Authority turn you down for an assessment and/or what steps to take should your Local Authority agree to an assessment.
-For further help and guidance during any stage of this process, please contact a member of the team who will be happy to help and offer specialist advice.

 Disabled Student Allowance (DSA) – For students with a vision impairment

 This is a brief document talking you through the steps you may wish to follow when beginning a new course at university or college at Higher Education (HE) level.
-Your actual journey may not take this exact pathway, but the guide does mention the key people you will need to liaise with, in order to get this assistance in place, to alleviate potential barriers to your educational experience.
-Remember, this is simply general advice and guidance and the Guide Dogs Specialist Education Team are here to offer you advice specific to your needs.
-For further help and guidance on what to look out for, or for help on what questions to ask, please contact the Education Team and one of the Specialist Education Support Officers will be pleased to help.
+Your actual journey may not take this exact pathway, but the guide does mention the key people you will need to liaise with in order to get this assistance in place and alleviate potential barriers to your educational experience.

 Examination board resource